 Butterflies: Students love them!
 Let students help you create the anchor charts in your science center.
 Student created charts are POWERFUL!
 Grab my Life Cycle of a Butterfly HERE.

 Other possible life science topics are worms, ladybugs, crickets, insects, spiders, hermit crab, ants, fruits, vegetables, flowers and trees.

 Earth and Environmental Science!
 Almost every year the first science investigation is on rocks.
 Rocks are like magical gems to students!
 It is a fun way to teach students how to be scientists and how to use science tools.
 During the second week of school, I read What is a Scientist? at circle, and we create the “Parts of a Scientist” anchor chart you see in the picture (it’s a freebie at the end of this post).

 Other possible earth and environment topics are shells, sand, dirt, water, seeds, space, weather, sky, clouds, seasons and recycling.

 Themed Science Tables

 You can also do themed science investigations based on what you are learning about.
-Most teachers I know and talk to set up the science tablet to match the learning theme and it’s what I do too!
+Many teachers set up the science table to match the learning theme, and it’s what I do too!